|News & Events

 In November 2017, "The Catholic School from Hell," a personal narrative essay (about 4000 wds.), took second place in the Arizona Authors Association annual literary contest.
 It was my second attempt at personal narratives.

 My first attempt, "Getting Primal on Schnebly Hill," lost two years in a row, but I think the association judges didn't appreciate humorous subjects.
-Several critiques appreciated the humor, but for some reason, the top three winners had dystopia or bizarre themes.
+Several critiques appreciated the humor, but for some reason, the top three winners had dystopia or more depressing themes.

-My creative writing instructor suggested I use darker themes.
+My creative writing instructor suggested I use go to the "Dark Side."
 Memories from elementary school totally fit that tone, so off I went composing the deepest darkest most painful period of my childhood.
 Having facebook friends from that era also helped.
 The stories I got (besides my own) were equally horrifying.

 The judges obviously liked the subject.
 Two out of three critiques were immensely favorable.
 The unfavorable one scored me 45 out of 100.
 It probably came from my third grade teacher, Sr. Mary Terrible (name changed to protect the innocent).